Automattic/jetpack/projects/js-packages/ai-client/README.md

 ### [Icons](./src/icons/Readme.md)
 ## Contribute

-React components useful to when you need to create some UI implemetations.
+React components useful for when you need to create some UI implementations.

 We welcome contributions from the community.
 Please submit your pull requests on the GitHub repository.